-The key to a successful purchase is to first determine how much you can afford.
-Your credit score, monthly income, and the type of car you want should be factored into this decision.
-The key is to find a balance between adjusting to your budget and finding a car that is right for your needs.
+Next, calculate a price you can afford.
+Your credit score, monthly income, and the type of car you want should all be factored into this decision.
+Aim for a balance between adjusting to your budget and finding a car that is right for your needs.
 The down payment for your future vehicle is the initial lump sum you pay for it.

 Try to cover at least 20% of the purchase price, which may take some time.
-If you can't wait, you can make a lower down payment.
-However, you may not get a good rate with your lender.
+If you can't wait, you can make a lower down payment, but you may not get a good rate with your lender.
 In this case, consider a less expensive vehicle.
+When buying a new car, you'll need proof of insurance.

-In the beginning, you need to cast a wide net and look at as many car brands and styles as possible.
-Many buyers are surprised to discover suitable vehicles in brand selections that they would otherwise never have considered before.
+You may be surprised to discover suitable vehicles in brand selections that you would otherwise never have considered before.
 After launching your initial network quite wide, narrow your search down to a short list of just a handful of vehicles, maybe 3 at most.
-It's quite common for people to prioritize car features over pure aesthetics or brand recognition.
+Prioritize car features over pure aesthetics or brand recognition.
 Reflect on how a car's features benefit your particular lifestyle - fuel efficiency if you have long trips to work and high annual mileage, cargo space if you have a large family, etc.If you plan to get a loan through the dealership, consider getting an auto loan pre-approved by a bank or credit union first.